Representations of quasiprojective groups, Flat connections and Transversely projective foliations: Irregular divisor

-\begin{cor} Let $(P,\mathcal H)$ be an irregular Riccati foliation on a connected complex surface $S$.
-If there exists a generically finite morphism $f:\tilde S\to S$ such that $f^*(P, \mathcal H)$ is defined by a closed rational $1$-form, then there exists another one $f':\tilde S'\to S$ of degree at most two with the same property. \end{cor} \begin{proof}The pull-back $f^*(P, \mathcal H)$ must be also irregular.
-At the neighborhood of a smooth point $p$ of the irregular divisor, the closed $1$-form defining $f^*(P, \mathcal H)$ must coincide with the formal model $\frac{d\hat z}{\hat z} + \left(\frac{\lambda}{x} + \frac{1}{x^{k+1}}\right) dx$.
-In particular, the invariant sections $\hat z=0,\infty$ extend as an invariant double-section of the bundle.
-After pushing-forward by $f$, we get an invariant multi-section of $P\to S$ for $\mathcal H$, which intersects a generic fiber at least twice.
-We conclude applying Lemma \ref{lem:MultisectionH}: by irregularity, $\mathcal H$ cannot have non constant meromorphic first integral and we are again in the case of a double section. \end{proof}
+\begin{prop} Let $(P,\mathcal H)$ be an irregular Riccati foliation on a connected complex surface $S$.
+If there exists a generically finite morphism $f:\tilde S\to S$ such that $f^*(P, \mathcal H)$ is defined by a closed rational $1$-form, then there exists another one $f':\tilde S'\to S$ of degree at most two with the same property. \end{prop} \begin{proof}The pull-back $(\tilde P,\tilde{\mathcal H}):=f^*(P, \mathcal H)$ must be also irregular; in particular, $\tilde{\mathcal H}$ does not admit non constant rational first integral.
+By Proposition \ref{prop:RiccClosedForm}, we deduce that, up to a birational bundle transformation, $\tilde{\mathcal H}$ is defined by a Riccati of the form $\frac{dz}{z}+\omega=0$ for a closed rational $1$-form $\omega$ on $S$ (note that $dz+\omega=0$ is regular).
+In particular, the two sections $z=0,\infty$ are $\tilde{\mathcal H}$-invariant.
+Pushing them down via $f$, we get a $n$-section of $P$ which is $\mathcal H$-invariant, $n\ge2$.
+We can apply Lemma \ref{lem:MultisectionH}: by irregularity, $\mathcal H$ cannot have non constant meromorphic first integral and is therefore defined by a closed rational $1$-form maybe passing to a two-fold cover $X'\to X$. \end{proof}